-It may look a little empty for now but you'll find you'll be filling it up in no time.
-Click the green, New Article button in the top right corner to get started.
+It may look a little empty for now, but you'll find yourself filling it up in no time.
+Click the green New Article button in the top right corner to get started.
 For now, we'll focus on the document settings on the left.

 The Slug will control the final portion of the URL.
-Unless you have a specific reason to change this it's best to leave it blank.
-Once you save a draft or publish the article, it will automatically generate the slug based on the title of the article to keep things simple and help with search engine optimization.
+Unless you have a specific reason to change this, it's best to leave it blank.
+Once you save a draft or publish the article, the slug will automatically be generated based on the title of the article.
+This keeps things simple and helps with search engine optimization.

-Underneath, you can change the Status of the article.
-A Draft is only viewable by you or a team member with access to your Dashboard of the Property you're creating the draft in.
-If you want to have a quick look to see how the article will appear once it's published without your customers being able to see it, there's a preview function up the top next to the save draft button.
+Underneath the Slug, you can change the Status of the article.
+A Draft is only viewable by you or a team member with access to the Dashboard of the Property for which you're creating the draft.
+If you want to have a quick look to see how the article will appear once it's published without your customers being able to see it, look for the Preview function up the top next to the Save Draft button.

-Once you're happy with how it looks, changing the status to Published will make it available for any visitors on your site.
+Once you're happy with how it looks, change the status to Published to make it available for any visitors on your site.
 You can still make changes to the article once it's published by updating it and saving the changes within the Dashboard.

-If an article is no longer relevant and you want to stop your customers seeing it once it's been published, you can either change the status to Archived or hit the much more permanent Delete Article button at the bottom of the document summary.
+If an article is no longer relevant and you want to stop your customers from seeing it once it's been published, you can either change the status to Archived or hit the permanent Delete Article button at the bottom of the document summary.

-Public articles will be displayed in your Knowledge Base and available to read by anyone with access to the URL.
-This is the best space for tutorials, frequently asked questions, advanced tips, guides or any Knowledge Base article created for helping your customers.
-Once an article is published it will be indexed by Google.
+Public articles will be displayed in your Knowledge Base.
+These are available to read by anyone with access to the URL.
+This is the best space for tutorials, frequently asked questions, advanced tips, guides, or any Knowledge Base article created for helping your customers.
+Once an article is published, it will be indexed by Google.

 Next, you'll want to select a Category.
-Making sure you've got your categories set up right will go a long way to making it easier for your visitors to find the information they're looking for.
-You can select multiple categories per article but the one with the green flag will be the Primary Category.
-When you're done assigning categories, hit the cross in the top right so save your selections.
+Setting up your categories right will go a long way to making it easier for your visitors to find the information they're looking for.
+You can select multiple categories per article.
+The one with the green flag will be the Primary Category.
+When you're done assigning categories, hit the green plus sign at the top to save your selections.

 Language and Author

-The next drop-down box allows you to choose from one of the supported languages and right under that, you can select who will appear as the author of the article.
+The next drop-down box allows you to choose from one of the supported languages.
+Right under that, you can select who will appear as the author of the article.

-Your final decision to make in this document section is what articles to encourage as a follow up to this one.
-By adding Related Articles you'll be adding suggestions for further reading below the article you're writing once it's published.
+Your final decision in this document section is to choose articles to suggest as a follow up to this one.
+By adding Related Articles, you'll be adding suggestions for further reading below the article you're writing once it's published.

-That's is for the document settings, now we'll move over to the right side and go through adding the actual content of the article and making changes to individual blocks.
+That's it for the document settings.
+Now we'll move over to the right side where we'll add the actual content of the article and make changes to individual blocks.